 Limitations to this Text Coloring Method

 There are (unfortunately) limitations to this method.
-The most common limitation being, your text has to be connected in one word in some referenced syntax highlighting languages (not all!).
+The most common limitation is, your text has to be connected in one word in some referenced syntax highlighting languages (not all!).

 This means you can’t type: This is a sentence.